Hurtak/game-of-life/README.md

 - favicon
 - github stars icon
-- icons for controls and headings for them
-- hide stats
 - :hover and :active effects for slider and buttons
 - hover effects on panel buttons
-- finish styles for controls
 - test on mobile/tablet
 - test in IE, Firefox